Submission Guidelines for Volume XXI

 Competitions and Prizes

 The Arthur Cox Alternative Perspectives Competition.
 This competition is open to non-law students in Trinity College, Dublin and consists of a cash prize of €250.
 Papers should be no more than 1,000 words for publication in the TCLR Online exclusively.
-They have to be written about one of the following topics and submitted by Sunday, 6 March 2016:
+Topics will be released shortly for the 2018 Competition.
+The following topics were used for the 2017 Competition:

 (1) How does the law interact with your field of study and in what way does this help or hinder development in your field?